-For example, a senior partner at a major private equity firm had received negative comments about its ability to delegate.
-While it didn't really see this as a problem, the firm managed to get him to agree to meet with an executive coach to work on this essential leadership skill.
-The coach had been highly recommended, and the two shared an instant relationship and began to meet frequently.
+For example, a senior partner at a major private equity firm had received negative comments about his ability to delegate.
+He agreed to meet with an executive coach to work on this essential leadership skill, but the coach had been highly recommended and the two shared an instant relationship and began to meet frequently.
 However, what emerged in the following weeks was not what the organization needed or expected.
 It turned out that the executive reminded the coach of her recently deceased beloved father.

-Effectively executed, training results in what psychologist Dr. Robert Kegan refers to “transformational learning”, that is,.
+Effectively executed, training results in what psychologist Dr. Robert Kegan refers to as “transformational learning”.
 Coaching involves a deep knowledge of the environment surrounding the executive and an awareness of behavioral reinforcements and cultural variables that may function as obstacles.
 A credible coach must be able to identify and articulate all the forces that maintain behavioral patterns and develop a convincing plan to address them.

 They must also have a deep understanding of themselves, including their motivations, insecurities, personality strengths, weaknesses, etc. A good question when selecting an executive coach is whether they have been trained before and what that experience was like.
 What did they learn about themselves and what surprised them?
 What's more, coaches must not only be experts in understanding others but also in understanding themselves.
 An essential prerequisite is a coach who has not only received training in how people can change their behavior but who is aware of their own motivations.